ctsit/redi/vagrant/README.md

 Now execute the following commands to complete the configuration:

 <pre>
-make copy_config_example
-make copy_redcap_code
+cd ./vagrant	# must be in the redi/vagrant/ directory make copy_config_example make copy_redcap_code
 make copy_project_data
 make show_config
 </pre>

-Please verify that the output from "show_config" matheches your expectations.
+Please verify that the output from "show_config" matches your expectations.

 ### 3. Start the VM